 Historically, stock markets in Latin America have shown much lower trading volumes than their counterparts in developed countries.
 With businesses driven primarily by family groups, investment funds and entities controlled by local governments, for most of the population trading shares was, and to a certain extent still is, a distant reality.

 Brazil’s story is much like Mexico’s.
-After legislative and regulatory reforms, in 2007 alone, 64 companies were listed on B3 SA – Brasil, Bolsa, Balcão (B3), formerly known as BM&Fbovespa.
-That milestone may be matched or even exceeded in 2020, given that, by August of 2020, more than 45 IPOs were registered and plenty more were in the pipeline.
+After legislative and regulatory reforms, in 2007 alone, 64 companies were listed on B3 SA – Brasil, Bolsa, Balcão (B3).
+That milestone may be matched or even exceeded in 2021, given that, by the end of 2021, 35 IPOs were registered.

 Nonetheless, most stock markets in Latin American countries are still developing and suffer from lack of depth and poor liquidity.
 The development of the equity capital markets in these countries would not only be relevant to foster the local economy, but could also represent a significant increase in M&A transactions involving public companies.